What is the difference between full spectrum vs isolate CBD?

 Isolate: is where the CBD has no other cannabinoids, oils, flavonoids, plant parts or terpenes (1) just that one active constituent.
 This would be preferred by some if they want it to target a specific ailment CBD is good for.

 Full-Spectrum CBD compounds are always different so the body does not get used to it.
 Example is if you are taking a sleeping pill and the first few months it works great but after time it doesn't work very well.
 Your body has gotten used to it because the compound is always the same.
-The Full spectrum from hemp is the preferred one by most and the one we use in our H & J Equine CBD discs to promote health with arthritis, anxiety, inflammation, digestion and much more as we learn about this amazing plant.
+That is what happens when an Isolate is used.
+The Full spectrum from hemp is the preferred one by most and the one we use in our H & J Equine CBD discs.